Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 And as you uncork another bottle of its finest port, remember Portugal is not just a place to visit; it’s an experience to be lived, savoured, and cherished.

-4. Local Motorhome Rules: Key information on regulations and overnight parking options.
+- 🛑 Local Motorhome Rules: Key information on regulations, overnight parking and wild camping.

-📖 READ MORE: If you are new to campervanning and motorhoming, these articles will help build your knowledge and confidence to hit the road.
+📖 READ MORE: If you are new to campervanning and motorhoming, these road trip articles will help build your knowledge and confidence to hit the road.

 How to Use This Portugal Route Map

-To use this map, expand it using the square symbol on the top right-hand side, and you will find the key on the left-hand side.
+To use this map, expand it using the square symbol at the top right-hand side.
+The key is on the left-hand side.
 By clicking each location, you will find extra information.

 For example, each campervan/ motorhome/RV overnight park on the Map has the web link to Camper Contact to see the facilities available, price, opening times, and useful user reviews on each campsite.

-🔵 For our motorhome route, click the box labelled Our Motorhome route through Portugal.
-You can also unclick for a clearer picture of the places visited.
+🔵 For our motorhome route through Portugal, click the box labelled Our Motorhome route.
+You can also unclick it to see a clearer picture of the places visited.

 🟤 The motorhome overnight stops we used are marked with a brown circle and a motorhome icon.